SysMednet/GscorePy/README.md

 ### Coexpressed DEG pairs output file format
 This additional output can show the detail correlation (Pearson's r) between each DEG in the DEG list and each DEG in each gene set.
-We provide two coxpressed detail file, and both of them only show the DEG pairs with greater |Pearson's r| than the pcc_cutoff.
+We provide two coexpressed detail file, and both of them only show the DEG pairs with greater |Pearson's r| than the pcc_cutoff.
 1. The result will be grouped by DEG in the DEG list.
 (Example file : "Individual_gene_coexpressed_detail.txt" in "test_output" folder)

 Entrez ID of the individual DEG | Entrez ID in the gene set | Gene set | Pearson's r